 Visit Dr. Kabaker for Hair Restoration and Plastic Surgery Procedures

-As an expert in both fields, Dr. Sheldon S. Kabaker can provide you with sound advice about the procedural plan that best matches your individual needs.
+Dr. Sheldon S. Kabaker can provide you with sound advice about the procedural plan that best matches your individual needs.
 He is an Aesthetic Facial Plastic Surgeon and Hair Transplant Specialist who also offers nonsurgical skincare treatments.
 He received his medical degree from the University of Illinois College of Medicine in 1964 before serving in the US Army Medical Corps and seeking active duty in Vietnam.
 Dr. Kabaker has studied and taught facial plastic surgery internationally in places like France, Spain, Italy, Germany, Israel, Mexico, Argentina, the United Kingdom, and Australia.
 Today, he continues to modernize his practice and deliver exceptional results to his patients.
 To book a consultation with Dr. Kabaker, contact his office located at 3324 Webster Street in Oakland, California, by calling (415) 379-9015.